Predictive Low Rank Matrix Learning under Partial Observations: Mixed-Projection ADMM: Computational Results

-We report the in sample $\ell_2$ reconstruction error, out of sample $\ell_2$ reconstruction error and execution time for Algorithm \ref{alg:ADMM} and Fast-Impute in addition to the average cumulative time spent solving subproblems \eqref{opt_lrml4:U_prob}, \eqref{opt_lrml4:V_prob}, \eqref{opt_lrml4:P_prob}, \eqref{opt_lrml4:Z_prob} during the execution of Algorithm \ref{alg:ADMM} versus $k$ on Dataset $1$ and Dataset $2$ in Figures \ref{fig_lrml4:netflix_6Y} and \ref{fig_lrml4:netflix_4Y} respectively.
-We additionally report the in sample $\ell_2$ reconstruction error, out of sample $\ell_2$ reconstruction error and execution time for Algorithm \ref{alg:ADMM} and Fast-Impute on Dataset $1$ and Dataset $2$ in Tables \ref{tbl_lrml4:netflix_6Y} and \ref{tbl_lrml4:netflix_4Y} of Appendix \ref{sec_lrml4:app_syn_exp} respectively.
-We report only results for Fast-Impute as a benchmark because Soft-Impute, Iterative-SVD and ScaledGD failed to terminate after a $20$ hour time limit across all experiments involving Dataset $1$ and Dataset $2$.
+We report the in sample $\ell_2$ reconstruction error, out of sample $\ell_2$ reconstruction error and execution time for Algorithm \ref{alg:ADMM}{, Fast-Impute and Fast-Impute-Side} in addition to the average cumulative time spent solving subproblems \eqref{opt_lrml4:U_prob}, \eqref{opt_lrml4:V_prob}, \eqref{opt_lrml4:P_prob}, \eqref{opt_lrml4:Z_prob} during the execution of Algorithm \ref{alg:ADMM} versus $k$ on Dataset $1$ and Dataset $2$ in Figures \ref{fig_lrml4:netflix_6Y} and \ref{fig_lrml4:netflix_4Y} respectively.
+We additionally report the in sample $\ell_2$ reconstruction error, out of sample $\ell_2$ reconstruction error and execution time for Algorithm \ref{alg:ADMM}{, Fast-Impute and Fast-Impute-Side} on Dataset $1$ and Dataset $2$ in Tables \ref{tbl_lrml4:netflix_6Y} and \ref{tbl_lrml4:netflix_4Y} of Appendix \ref{sec_lrml4:app_syn_exp} respectively.
+We report only results for Fast-Impute {and Fast-Impute-Side} as benchmark{s} because Soft-Impute, Iterative-SVD and ScaledGD failed to terminate after a $20$ hour time limit across all experiments involving Dataset $1$ and Dataset $2$.
 Fast-Impute failed to terminate after a $20$ hour time limit across all experiments involving Dataset $2$ and across experiments involving Dataset $1$ for which the target rank was greater than $6$.
-Note that Fast-Impute was the best performing benchmark method across the synthetic data experiments so it consists of a reasonable method to compare against.
+Note that Fast-Impute {and Fast-Impute-Side were} the best performing benchmark method{s} across the synthetic data experiments so {they} consist of a reasonable method to compare against.
 In Figure \ref{fig_lrml4:netflix_r2}, we report the coefficient of determination ($R^2$) achieved by Algorithm \ref{alg:ADMM} on the side information both overall and on individual features in Dataset $1$ and Dataset $2$.
 Our main findings from this set of experiments are as follows: